spoonapps/docs/getting_started/tour_i_-_hello_world/tour_i.md

 	Available commands are:
 	(Command list)

-	# Log in to your Spoonium account.
+	# Log in to your Spoon account.
 	> spoon login username password

 	Logged in as username

 ### Pull an Image

-We'll begin by pulling (downloading) a blank image from our remote registry, the Spoonium Hub.
+We'll begin by pulling (downloading) a blank image from our remote registry, the Spoon Hub.

 ```
 > spoon pull spoonbrew/scratch